Nerwyn/service-call-tile-feature/README.md

 | target  | object | The entity IDs, device IDs, or area IDs to call the service on. |
 | data    | object | Additional data to pass to the service call.                    |

 If no target is provided, the tile card's entity ID will be used instead.
-This entity ID is also used for string interpolation.

 To better understand service calls, use the services Developer Tool found in Home Assistant.